twitter-archive/unishark/README.md

     print('userid: %d, passwd: %s' % (param['userid'], param['passwd']))
 ```

-Results: same results as using <code>unishark.data_driven</code>, but running with different inputs in separate threads, up to 2 threads are spawned.
+Results: same results as using <code>unishark.data_driven</code>, but up to 2 threads are spawned, each running the test with a set of inputs (userid, passwd).

 Multi-threads data-driven in 'args style':
 ```python